cypherics/stitchNsplit/README.md

 the language that could be related to easily, e.g. create a mesh of `10000 pixel x 10000 pixel` which is equivalent to an image that is represented by `10000 width x 10000 height`

-*The required geo reference information is reference coordinates of the image and the pixel resolution for computation of mesh and if the pixel resolution information is not provided, use this [link](https://blogs.bing.com/maps/2006/02/25/map-control-zoom-levels-gt-resolution) to approximate the pixel resolution based on the zoom level*
+>*The geo reference information required for mesh creation, is reference coordinates of the image along with the pixel resolution of the image. if the pixel resolution information is not available, use this [link](https://blogs.bing.com/maps/2006/02/25/map-control-zoom-levels-gt-resolution) to approximate the pixel resolution based on the zoom level*

 _Computing Mesh with user provided grid size and using the image information just as a starting point_: